aragon/aragon-cli/packages/toolkit/examples/README.md

-aragonCLI Toolkit examples
+Aragon Toolkit examples
 ==========================

-This directory contains some useful scripts made with the aragonCLI Toolkit:
+This directory contains some useful scripts made with the Aragon Toolkit:
 * [Atomic payments](atomicPayments): Pay multiple people with just one vote.
 * [Mint and Burn](mintAndBurn): Mint and burn tokens for different holders with just one vote.
 * [Swap SAI to DAI](swapSaiToDai): Swap SAI in a Vault/Agent into DAI with just one vote.